Why do I need florist insurance?

 The rate for Thimble’s Florist Insurance is based on your business’ specific level of risk, including your location, crew size, and the coverage limits you select.
 We’re able to make our florist insurance so affordable because you only pay for coverage when you need it.

-Plant the seeds for success with flexible, on-demand or monthly florist business insurance from Thimble.
+Plant the seeds for success with flexible monthly or annual florist business insurance from Thimble.
 Get your free florist insurance quote now.

 As soon as you need it.
 Getting some insurers to issue your policy takes more patience than cultivating orchids.
-In contrast, with Thimble, you can get your free insurance quote and purchase your policy in less than 60 seconds.
-Download the Thimble app, input a few details, review your free quote, purchase your policy, and view your Certificate of Insurance whenever you need to.
+In contrast, with Thimble, you can get your free insurance quote, purchase your policy, and get proof of insurance in less than 60 seconds.

 Making changes to your policy is as easy as keeping pansies.
 With the Thimble app, you can add and modify Additional Insureds as often as you need to (for free).